torettomarui/Llava-qw/README.md

 # Llava-qw
-A 8b multimodal large model based on Lava and QW.
+A 8b multimodal large model based on Llava and qwen2.5-instruct.

 This multimodal is trained on the datasets same as Llava, but use different vision model and language model.
 This multimodel use InternViT as vision model and QW-2.5-instruct-7b as language model.